AlexLietard/otpsy/README.md

 ## Resume

-In the last decades, lot of methods to detect outliers in a statistical distribution arised.
-Outliers are data point that are extremely distant from most of other data points.
+Outliers are data point that are extremely distant from most of other data points.In the last decades, lot of methods to detect outliers in a statistical distribution arised.
 This package has the purpose to sum up the different method and to be able to used the different method without difficulty in psychology.
 The **particularity** is that it allows easily the computation of multiple columns testing.

 For now, the package allows to detect outliers with a user-inputed distance with the method :